 |---|

-Logitech Streamlabs built a realtime multimodal streaming assistant demonstrated at CES 2025 with NVIDIA.
-Latitude runs interactive narrative products on Inworld.
-Astrobeam's users specifically noticed and commented on the voice quality improvement when they switched to Inworld TTS.
+Logitech Streamlabs built a realtime multimodal streaming assistant demonstrated at CES with NVIDIA.
+Astrobeam users specifically noticed and commented on voice quality improvement when they switched to Realtime TTS.

-Why Inworld TTS Leads Voice AI for Interactive Entertainment
+Why Realtime TTS Leads Voice AI for Interactive Media

-Interactive entertainment has the most demanding technical requirements of any voice AI use case: real-time latency during live experiences, emotional character voices with personality range, lipsync-synchronized animation, engine SDKs, concurrent scale for multiplayer, and costs that support voice as a core mechanic.
+Interactive media has demanding technical requirements: realtime latency during live experiences, emotional character voices with personality range, lipsync-synchronized animation where applicable, concurrent scale across thousands of characters, and economics that support voice as a core mechanic.

-Inworld TTS is the only provider that delivers #1-ranked quality, engine SDKs with lipsync templates (Unity, Unreal), multi-level timestamp data (word, phoneme, viseme), native emotion and non-verbal support, free voice cloning, and the Speech-to-Speech API for complete character AI pipelines with production-grade orchestration, observability, and experimentation built into the platform, all in a single vertically integrated stack.
+Inworld delivers the #1 realtime TTS on the Artificial Analysis Realtime TTS Arena, 8-dimension natural-language steering on TTS-2, multi-level timestamp data (word, phoneme, viseme), TTS 1.5 non-verbal cues, free voice cloning, and the Realtime API for complete character AI pipelines with production-grade orchestration, observability, and experimentation built into the platform.

-Logitech Streamlabs (with NVIDIA), Latitude, Astrobeam, Playroom, Particle, and others across interactive media.
-No other TTS provider has comparable depth in this vertical.
+Logitech Streamlabs (with NVIDIA), and Astrobeam.
+No other TTS provider has comparable depth in interactive media and roleplay.

 How We Evaluated